top of page

 The Lobster Pot Studio was built on the original Mark Twain property in 1998.
 It was lovingly designed by the artist and today functions as an active studio and gallery, offering seasonal shows.

-The artist lives with her husband and beloved pets, on the site of the old saltbox and draws great inspiration by the property's extensive formal walled gardens, patios and surrounding 160 acres of Stormfield open space.
+The artist lives with her husband and beloved pets, on the site of the old saltbox and draws great inspiration by the property's extensive formal walled gardens, sunken garden, original "Twain" patio and surrounding 160 acres of Stormfield open space.

 Circa 1908 (above left) Isabel and her Mother in front of The Lobster Pot, and Isabel (seating in foreground) in the back of The Lobster Pot showing the original stone patio.
 (Photo courtsey of the Wayland Family)